Charles Fabry: Awards and honors

-During his career Fabry published 197 scientific papers, 14 books, and over 100 popular articles.
 For his important scientific achievements he received the Rumford Medal from the Royal Society of London in 1918.
 In the United States his work was recognized by the Henry Draper Medal from the National Academy of Sciences (1919) and the Franklin Medal from the Franklin Institute (1921).
 In 1927 he was elected to the French Academy of Sciences.
+In 1929, he received the Prix Jules Janssen, the highest award of the Société astronomique de France, the French astronomical society.
+In 1933, The Optical Society elected him an Honorary Member.